Improved and Formal Proposal for Device Independent Quantum Private Query: Analysis of the protocol

 For $\ket{0}$, the success probabilities will be

 Similarly, for the state $\ket{0'}$, the success probabilities will be

-Similarly, whenever Bob declares $a_i = 1$, Alice chooses the POVM $\{D'_0, D'_1, D'_2\}$.
+Similarly, whenever Bob declares $a_i = 1$, Alice chooses the POVM $\{M^1_0, M^1_1, M^1_2\}$.
 In a similar way, we can calculate the success probability here.
 We formalize all the conditional probabilities in the following table.

-{ } According to the protocol, if $a_i=0$ and Alice gets $D_0(D_1)$, she outputs $R_{\A_i}=0 (1)$.
-When $a_i = 1$ and she gets $D'_0(D'_1)$, she outputs $R_{\A_i}=0 (1)$.
-Thus, the success probability of Alice to guess the $i$-th raw key bit $R_i$ of Bob can be written as
+{ } According to the protocol, if $a_i=0$ and Alice gets $M^0_0(M^0_1)$, she outputs $r_{\A_i}=0 (1)$.
+When $a_i = 1$ and she gets $M^1_0(M^1_1)$, she outputs $r_{\A_i}=0 (1)$.
+Thus, the success probability of Alice to guess the $i$-th raw key bit $r_i$ of Bob can be written as

-So, the overall success probability of guessing the key bits by Alice according to the proposed key generation protocol becomes $(1 - \cos{\theta})$.
-This implies that at the end of key establishment phase Alice could conclusively guess $(1 - \cos{\theta})kN$ number of key bits on an average. \end{proof}
+So, according to the proposed scheme, the overall success probability of Alice in guessing a raw key bit is equal to $(1 - \cos{\theta})$.
+This implies that at the end of the key establishment phase, Alice can guess (on average) around $(1 -\cos{\theta})kN$ many raw key bits with certainty. \end{proof}